 Heading to the San Andreas County Museum Complex?
-Make sure to save room to swing by one of San Andreas’ four most popular hot spots:
+Make sure to save room to swing by the San Andreas The Pickle Patch, one of the most popular lunch shops in the County.
+Craziest menu item worth a try?
+The veggie-friendly Peter Piper Pickle.
+This hot spot is only open during the week, so if you

 Afterwards, make your way back to Angels Camp to check out the Frog Hop of Fame on Main Street before heading to dinner.
 The plaques that line the sidewalk immortalize the winners of the annual Jumping Frog Jubilee International Frog Jump Competition, including some World Record holders.
 Maybe you’ll get one next year?

 On the Frog Hop of Fame, you’ll find Crusco’s Ristorante.
 Sit down for their made from scratch Italian favorites like ravioli and other crowd-pleasers like New York strip steak.
 Try not to fill up on their fresh focaccia bread, and leave room for dessert.
 For faster fare, Cascabels Mexican Restaurant spins up a hearty burrito or even better, a barbacoa bocadillo with chipotle sauce and a pint of pale ale.